What Are Their Main Differences?

 How They Are Similar in Their Meanings

-As it was mentioned earlier, sometimes either has a close meaning to both with a delicate difference.
+As it was mentioned earlier, sometimes 'either' has a similar meaning to 'both' with a delicate difference.
 Technically 'either' means one of the two, but semantically it refers to both of the nouns.
-Look at the example below.
+Look at the examples below:

 "Which car shall I buy?
 The black one or the white one?" "

 This sentence means the first one is good and the second one is good.